 The lowered oxygen level may also trigger physical problems like Delayed Speech, Crooked Teeth, Chronic Fatigue and Sleep Apnea.

 Sometimes SDB frustratingly mimics the symptoms of more serious diseases.
+In fact, it's so good at this that it is commonly misdiagnosed.

 Where Did SDB Come From?